 GeneCards Summary for AKR1B1 Gene

 AKR1B1 (Aldo-Keto Reductase Family 1 Member B) is a Protein Coding gene.
-Diseases associated with AKR1B1 include Diabetic Cataract and Diabetic Autonomic Neuropathy.
-Among its related pathways are Metabolism of steroid hormones and Galactose metabolism.
+Diseases associated with AKR1B1 include Diabetic Neuropathy and Diabetic Cataract.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and aldo-keto reductase (NADP) activity.
 An important paralog of this gene is AKR1B10.

 UniProtKB/Swiss-Prot Summary for AKR1B1 Gene